 What to do today, to stay relevant in the creative industry

 3D technologies are nothing new, of course.
 The first 3D animation was created by Ed Catmull, Co-founder of Pixar in 1970.
 3D was also quickly adopted by technically oriented individuals in the past like engineers or manufacturers because of its technical nature.
-I, personally, have been pioneering 3D technology on production level for more than 20 years now.
+I, personally, have been pioneering 3D technology on a production level for more than 20 years now.

-Those who were able to successfully migrate from traditional film photography in 80s to digital photography, for example, were faced with technical challenges they had to embrace.
+Those who were able to successfully migrate from traditional film photography in the 80s to digital photography, for example, were faced with technical challenges they had to embrace.